Ludwig Grauert

-Ludwig Clemens August Grauert (9 January 1891 – 4 June 1964) was a German lawyer who served as the State Secretary in the Prussian and Reich Ministry of the Interior in Nazi Germany and played a role in drafting the Reichstag Fire Decree.
-He also was an SS-Brigadeführer.
+Ludwig Clemens August Grauert (9 January 1891 – 4 June 1964) was a German lawyer and business executive who served as a police official and as the state secretary in the Prussian and Reich Ministry of the Interior in Nazi Germany.
+He played a key role in purging the police of Nazi opponents, and in drafting the Reichstag Fire Decree.
+He resigned under pressure in 1936 and returned to executive positions in the private sector.
+Grauert also was an SS-Brigadeführer.
+As an Oberst in the Luftwaffe during the Second World War, he was the commander of an anti-aircraft regiment.

 Early life

 Grauert was born in Münster, attended Volksschule and the Realgymnasium there and attained his Abitur.
-He next studied law at the University of Münster and the Ludwig Maximilian University of Munich.
-He passed his Referendar examination in October 1913 and began employment as a law clerk at the Hamm Higher Regional Court.
+He next studied law at the University of Münster and the Ludwig-Maximilians-Universität München.
+He passed his Referendar examination in October 1913, and began employment as a law clerk at the Hamm Higher Regional Court.
 On the outbreak of the First World War, he entered the Imperial German Army in August 1914 and served on the front lines until March 1918, first with the 4th (Westphalian) Cuirassiers "von Driesen" and then, from August 1916, as a Leutnant with a machine gun company in the 15th Reserve Infantry Regiment.
 From March 1918 until the end of the war in November, he trained as a pilot.
 Wounded four times, he received the Iron Cross 1st and 2nd class and the Wound Badge in silver.
 Returning to civilian life after the war, he passed his Assessor exam in January 1921 and became a court assessor at the public prosecutor's offices in Münster and Bochum until 1923.

 Between 1923 and 1928, Grauert worked as the head of the property protection department of the Employers' Association of the lower Ruhr smelting works in Duisburg.
-In the years 1928 to 1933 he was an executive board member and business manager of the Employers' Association of the northwestern group of German iron and steel industrialists in Düsseldorf.
+In the years from 1928 to 1933, he was an executive board member and business manager of the Employers' Association of the northwestern group of German iron and steel industrialists in Düsseldorf.
 He unsuccessfully stood for election to the Reichstag for the Conservative People's Party in the 1930 German federal election.
 Grauert was one of the approximately two-dozen industrialists who attended the Secret Meeting of 20 February 1933 with Adolf Hitler that raised over 2,000,000 Reichsmarks for the Nazi's upcoming Reichstag election campaign.